October – November

 - Discuss Commencement Weekend ticket needs with your family members and determine the final number of tickets you will need for the Baccalaureate Ceremony, Baccalaureate Brunch, Commencement Breakfast and Commencement Ceremony.

 - Reserve tickets online.
 Online ticket registration opens in early March.
-After an order has been placed, subsequent online orders or revisions will not be accepted by the registration system.
+After an order has been placed, subsequent online orders or revisions can be made, however there is a no refund policy for all purchased tickets.
 At no time will graduates be denied the maximum number of tickets.

-- Students needing additional tickets are free to ask classmates who do not need all tickets to order the maximum and share the extras.
+- Students needing additional tickets to official ceremonies are encouraged to ask classmates, who do not need all tickets, to order the maximum and share the extras.
 Students need to make these arrangements themselves.

 - Attend the Grad Fair on March 14, 15 in the Green Room, Reynolda Hall from 10:00 a.m to 4:00 p.m.
 This two-day event will be your first opportunity to order cap, gown & tassel (available only as a package).
 Students can also order graduation announcements, class rings and diploma frames.
 Representatives from the Office of the University Registrar and the Commencement Office will be available to answer questions.
 You will be asked to check the name to be placed on your diploma and your diploma’s shipping address for correctness.

 - Be sure to review the information sheet you receive from the Commencement Office at the Grad Fair and keep it for reference.
 The handout contains detailed instructions for graduates regarding Baccalaureate and Graduation exercises.